ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 ~~~

 where `pk` is the aggregator's public key, `task_id` is `Report.task_id` and
-`aggregator_id` is the `Aggregator.id` of the aggregator receiving the input
+`aggregator_id` is the index of the aggregator receiving the input share in
-share. `enc` is the encapsulated HPKE context and `context` is the HPKE context
+`Param.aggregator_endpoints`. `enc` is the encapsulated HPKE context and
-used by the client for encryption.
-The payload is encrypted as
+`context` is the HPKE context used by the client for encryption.
+The payload is
+encrypted as

 ~~~
 payload = context.Seal(time || nonce || extensions, input_share)
 ~~~

-where `input_share` is the aggregator's input share and `time` and
+where `input_share` is the aggregator's input share and `time`, `nonce` and
-`nonce` are the corresponding fields of `Report`.
+extensions are the corresponding fields of `Report`.

 The leader responds to well-formed requests to `[leader]/upload` with status 200
 and an empty body.
 Malformed requests are handled as described in {{errors}}.